bamblebam/java-chat-application/README.md

 A java chat application made for our oopm sem 3 mini project

+## Usage
+1. Pull the code or clone this repo and cd into the working directory
+2. If using VS code just install the redhat java extension pack and run the 2 files simultaneously.
+Make sure ther server file is run before the client one.
+3. If using the command line

 ## Functionality

 It is a light weight java desktop application that allows two users to chat among themselves simultaneously much like whatsapp or any other social media application.